torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

     #   have to, if you are running Debian.
 See below for details.
     make -j $(nproc --all)
     # Note: on many commodity distributions the next command suffices, but on Arch
-    #   Linux, its derivatives, and some others it does not.
+    #   GNU/Linux, its derivatives, and some others it does not.
 See below for details.
     command -v installkernel && sudo make modules_install install reboot